 - Adenosylcobalamin (energy production)

-Depending on the type of gene you have been diagnosed with will depend on which B12 vitamin is right for you and in some instances taking the wrong one can cause unwanted symptoms, this is because there are often other mutations involved such as COMT (Catechol-O-Methyltransferase) that don’t respond well to certain B12 supplements.
+Depending on the type of gene you have been diagnosed with will depend on which B12 vitamin is right for you.
+In some instances taking the wrong one can cause unwanted symptoms.
+This is because there are often other mutations involved such as COMT (Catechol-O-Methyltransferase) that don’t respond well to certain B12 supplements.

 Vitamin B12 Deficiency and methyl trapping